-- 64 percent of LGBTQ students and 61 percent of students with LGBTQ parents report feeling unsafe at school;
+- 64 per cent of LGBTQ2S+ students and 61 per cent of students with LGBTQ2S+ parents report feeling unsafe at school.

-- 58 percent of non-LGBTQ students find homophobic comments upsetting;
+- 58 per cent of non-LGBTQ2S+ students find homophobic comments upsetting.

-- 37 percent of youth with LGBTQ parents report being verbally harassed (27 percent report physical harassment) about the sexual orientation of their parents.
+- 37 per cent of youth with LGBTQ2S+ parents report being verbally harassed (27 per cent report physical harassment) about the sexual orientation of their parents.